builderssquad/node-mpc-ecdsa/README.md

 * Key Generation for creating secret shares.
 * Signing for using the secret shares to generate a signature.
 ECDSA is used extensively for crypto-currencies such as Bitcoin, Ethereum (secp256k1 curve), NEO (NIST P-256 curve) and much more.
-This library can be used to create MultiSig and ThresholdSig crypto wallet.
-For a full background on threshold signatures please read our Binance academy article [Threshold Signatures Explained](https://academy.binance.com/en/articles/threshold-signatures-explained)

 ### Motivation